zowe/zowe.github.io/security.md

   * [Snyk Vulnerability DB](https://security.snyk.io/)
   * [CISA Exploited Vulnerabilities Catalog](https://www.cisa.gov/known-exploited-vulnerabilities-catalog)
 * Any issues found to have impact on Zowe components, are further [analyzed](#Security-Issues-Analysis-And-Assessment) without unnecessary delay.
-* Information about any identified issues is propagated by the Security Workgroup to all squads.
+* Information about any identified issues is propagated by the Security Workgroup to the squads.

 ### Security issues reporting
 <!-- <span style="display:none">(Zowe-SSDP-SDLC #ID: ZSSD-LP:RV-ICV-PVM)</span> -->